loginom/loginom-help-en-omegat/data/scenario/setting-batch-processing-mode.md

       * in the case of the Workflow batch processing - by */Teach* parameter;
       * in the case of the interactive Workflow execution - by the command that is used to launch the node execution ("Retrain node" or "Run node").

-> **Note:** As the Supernode (or Loop) also can be nested into another Supernode, and this nesting is not limited, the nesting hierarchy can be created in this casr.
-The upper level Supernode is located on its op.
+> **Note:** As the Supernode (or Loop) also can be nested into another Supernode, and this nesting is not limited, the nesting hierarchy can be created in this case.
+The upper level Supernode is located on its top.
 By default settings of this Supernode are inherited by all subordinate nodes.
 Thus, the own node execution mode can be inherited from the Supernode of the highest level.

 The following *flowgraph* (refer to Figure 1) shows which of the node execution options according to the settings specified above will be used for the batch processing: